Ladsgroup/reference-island/docs/result.md

     STATED_IN_PID: String,
     /**
     * A key value pair representing an "external id" claim:
-    * Key: Wikibase PID representing the extrnal id for the reference source
+    * Key: Wikibase PID representing the external id for the reference source
     * Value: The id value for the above external id **/
     EXTERNAL_ID_PID: String,